cc-api/cc-trusted-vmsdk/README.md

 ## 1. Overview

-The `cc-trusted-vmsdk` is a software development kit (SDK) that provides a set of tools and libraries for building an Intel TDX-compatible Confidential Virtual Machine (CVM) image from an off-the-shelf regular VM image.
+The `cc-trusted-vmsdk` is a software development kit (SDK) that provides a set of tools and libraries for building an Intel TDX-compatible Confidential Virtual Machine (CVM) image from an off-the-shelf regular VM image, and provides trusted primitives (measurement, eventlog, quote) of CVM.
+All below steps are supposed to run in a CVM, such as Intel® TD.
 This SDK simplifies the process of creating secure and trusted virtual machines in a cloud computing environment, it offers developers a seamless experience in building secure and reliable applications.

 ## 2. Features

 - Support Attestation through Integrity Measurement Architecture (IMA): Ensure the integrity of Confidential Virtual Machine (CVM) instances through robust attestation mechanisms leveraging Integrity Measurement Architecture (IMA).
+It provides trusted primitives (measurement, eventlog, quote) of CVM.
+All below steps are supposed to run in a CVM, such as Intel® TD.

 - Support `cloud-init` for seamless initial state setting for CVMs: Utilize `cloud-init` for effortless setup of initial states for Confidential Virtual Machines (CVMs), ensuring a smooth and consistent bootstrapping process.